bootstrap-vue/bootstrap-vue/src/components/form-rating/README.md

 ## Internationalization

 When a `locale` is specified, the displayed value (when the `show-value` prop is `true`) will be in the browser's default locale.
 To change the locale, simple set the `locale` prop to the preferred locale, or an array of prefered locales (most preferred locale first).
-This will affcet the displayed value only:
+This will affect the optioanl displayed value and the left-to-right or right-to-left orientation of the component.

 ```html
 <template>